RasmusRPaulsen/Deep-MVLM/README.md

 ![Predicted output](art/PredictWindow.png)

+## Supported formats and types

+The framework can place landmarks on surface without textures, with textures and with vertex coloring.
+The supported formats are:

+- **OBJ** textured surfaces (including multi textures), non-textured surfaces
+- **WRL** textured surfaces (only single texture), non-textured surfaces
+- **VTK** textured surfaces (only single texture), vertex colored surfaces, non-textured surfaces
+- **STL** non-textured surfaces
+- **PLY** non-textured surfaces

 ### Rendering types
-The type of 3D rendering used is specified in the **image_channels** setting.
+The type of 3D rendering used is specified in the **image_channels** setting in the JSON configuration file.
 The options are:
 - **geometry** pure geometry rendering without texture (1 image channel)
 - **depth** depth rendering (the z-buffer) similar to range scanners like the Kinect (1 image channel)
 - **RGB** texture rendering (3 image channels)